Bira/octopus-carnival/_posts/2023-03-25-tigerclaw-barbarians.md

 Treants, and Bitterstrike.
 This appears to be working, but it has the more traditionalist of the Tigerblood worried because they fear this will make the Hunter of Winter see them as "soft" and withdraw its gifts.
-In other words, they're spoiling for a fight and successful diplomacy will give them less chances to do so.
+In other words, they're like fighting and know successful diplomacy will leave them with less excuses to pick fights.

 We already saw how Bitterstrike and the Frost Witches see these attempts, and we'll look at the treants in a bit.